Div-Denis/LogisticsShippingRates/README.md

 Thoroughly test your changes before submitting a pull request.

 Issue Tracker:
-Check the Issue Trancker for tasks.
+Check the Issue Tracker for tasks.

 Code Review:
 All contributions undergo a code review process.